Wey and Godalming Navigations: History

-The Act allowed the undertakers to raise £6,000 by issuing 24 shares, and the shares were bought by Weston, who took 12, and by Pitson, Richard Scotcher, and another man, who took four each.
-The Act also specified a maximum toll for carriage of goods over the length of the navigation.
+The act allowed the undertakers to raise £6,000 by issuing 24 shares, and the shares were bought by Weston, who took 12, and by Pitson, Richard Scotcher, and another man, who took four each.
+The act also specified a maximum toll for carriage of goods over the length of the navigation.
 This was set at four shillings (20p), which was less per mile than the rate for goods on the River Avon at Bristol, which had been set 60 years earlier.
 A charge for passengers was also specified, and a charge for freight, if the undertakers chose to run their own barges.
 Work began in August 1651, with Weston acting as engineer, and a work force of some 200 men were employed.
 Weston died on 17 May 1652, but by that time, he had already completed 10 mi of the 15 mi route.
 In addition to his initial shareholding, he had contributed a further £1,000 and supplied timber from his estate valued at £2,000.
 Weston's role was taken on by his son, George.
 Scotcher managed the accounts and the workforce, while Pitson found others who were willing to contribute to the cost of the scheme.

 The work was completed in November 1653, at a cost of £15,000.
 There were around 9 mi of new cuts, four new weirs, twelve bridges, and a wharf at Guildford.
 The level dropped by 72 ft between Guildford and Weybridge.
 Skempton says that 10 new locks dropped the level by 60 ft, while Hadfield says that the new work included 12 locks.
 Hadfield's total presumably includes the two flood gates at Walsham and Worsfold, which protect long cuts.
 All of the new locks were turf sided with timber framework.
 Although the navigation was a success, with tolls soon raising £1,500 per year, disputes and litigation over financial matters occurred for some years, involving Weston's older son and heir John, Scotcher, Pitson, and a number of other contributors.
-A second Act of Parliament was obtained in 1671, in an attempt to resolve matters, which placed the river under the control of six trustees, with a board to pronounce on disputes.
+The original act having become void at the Restoration, letters patent were issued by Charles II in 1664.
+A replacement act of Parliament, the River Wey Navigation Act 1670 (22 & 23 Cha.
+2. c.
+25), was obtained in April 1671, in an attempt to resolve matters, which placed the river under the control of six trustees, with a board to pronounce on disputes.
 It took another six years to work out, by which time maintenance arrears caused by neglect and wilful damage required several thousand pounds to be spent to put things right.